YoussefZidan/YoussefZidan/README.md

 Then I started learning Web Design (UI / UX), And finally, I was curious about how a Website actually can be made! 🤔

-And this is how I finally found that Web Development is the skill that fulfilled my passion 💪 and let me seeking to build a web Development career.
+And this is how I finally found that Web Development is the skill that fulfilled my passion 💪 and led me to seek to build a web Development career.

 > 🏘️ Available for Remote Freelance projects.